KenjaminButton/blog/docs/core/development-setup.md

 - Navigate to [http://localhost:3000](http://localhost:3000)
 - The development server supports hot reloading

+## Project Structure

+### Blog Posts
+Blog posts are currently stored in `app/ramblings/[slug]/page.tsx` as a static array.
+Each post has:
+- Unique slug for routing
+- Cover image (stored in `public/images/`)
+- Title and excerpt
+- Reading time and date
+- Content in markdown format
+- Tags for categorization

+### Styling
+- Tailwind CSS for styling
+- Custom basketball-themed gradient (orange `#FFA726` to red `#FF5252`)
+- Responsive design for all screen sizes
+- Dark mode optimized

 ## Available Scripts

 - `npm run dev` - Start development server